Learning PDEs for Portfolio Optimization with Quantum Physics-Informed Neural Networks: Conclusion

 \section{Conclusion}

 In this work, we have introduced a family of quantum models capable of implementing different forms of polynomials, including their univariate, multivariate, and tensor-decomposed variants for solving PDEs in the framework of the PINN model.
 It is noted that our results reduce the required quantum circuit resources from exponential to polynomial complexity for implementing tensor-decomposed polynomials when the tensor rank is not too large.
-Hence, it can be seen as an extension to the results presented in \citet{yu2024nonasymptotic}, although the underlying assumptions and complexity are different (see Table \ref{table:comparison}).
-From a broader perspective, our results highlight that properly designed tensor-decomposed models can naturally capture the separable structures of many PDEs, such as the Heat equation, the Laplace equations, the time-dependent Schrödinger equation, and the PDEs in portfolio optimization.
-We further find that such quantum tensor-decomposed models can be simulated efficiently on classical hardware, which implies that quantum-induced advantages can be realized within PINN architectures implemented entirely on classical computers.
+Hence, it can be seen as an extension to the results presented in \citet{yu2024nonasymptotic}, although the underlying assumptions and complexity are different (see Table \ref{table:comparison}). \LW{From a broader perspective, our results indicate that tensor-decomposed models are useful for structured PDE settings where the solution has an exact or low-rank decomposable form, rather than for PDEs in general.} \LW{The two HJB PDE experiments further show that this advantage is not limited to the most favorable separable instance: when volatility is treated as an input variable, the Quantum-inspired PINN still outperforms the FC PINN with fewer parameters, although the parameter gap becomes smaller.} We further find that such quantum tensor-decomposed models can be simulated efficiently on classical hardware, which implies that \LW{the tensor-decomposed inductive bias can be realized within PINN architectures implemented entirely on classical computers.}

-In contrast, the addition of an entangling layer yields a QPINN that is no longer efficiently simulable on classical hardware.
-While many quantum machine learning approaches offer limited guarantees regarding the existence of suitable solutions within their hypothesis spaces, our QPINN retains the potential expressivity benefits of quantum entanglement while ensuring that the hypothesis space contains at least one suitable solution.
-Although our work does not provide an explicit error bound for this approximation, such bounds can be inferred from classical results on polynomial approximations of (continuous) target functions.
-In our experiments, we use a relatively simple Hamiltonian, but we believe that choosing a Hamiltonian that produces stronger entanglement can further improve the expressivity and performance of QPINN.
+\LW{In contrast, the added entangling layer yields a QPINN that is no longer efficiently simulable on classical hardware.} While many quantum machine learning approaches offer limited guarantees regarding the existence of suitable solutions within their hypothesis spaces, our QPINN retains the potential expressivity benefits of quantum entanglement while ensuring that the hypothesis space contains at least one suitable solution.
+Although our work does not provide an explicit error bound for this approximation, such bounds can be inferred from classical results on polynomial approximations of (continuous) target functions. \LW{The fixed-volatility experiment uses a simple added entangling layer and shows only a moderate gap between the QPINN and the Quantum-inspired PINN.
+In the volatility-input experiment, the QPINN uses a stronger added entangling layer, and the larger gap between the QPINN and the Quantum-inspired PINN indicates that a problem-oriented entangling design can provide useful additional expressivity for non-separable dependence.}